SitusInversus/Calculator/README.md

     c.
 Input: 10 number buttons, 4 operand buttons, "All Clear" Button, "Delete" Button, "Equal" Button, "."
 Button => 18 Buttons

+3. Using Grid to implement the surface of the Calculator would be a good solution but since at this point I havent learned it yet.
+    Use CSS+Flexbox